 In addition, Circular 4/2017 stipulates the following category for financial instruments: "Assets and liabilities held for trading".
-During 2019, the group has not held any assets and/or liabilities classified in this category, corresponding exclusively to derivative instruments that do not comply with requirements to be considered as accounting coverage.
-During 2018, it also did not hold the assets and/or liabilities held for negotiation.
-Changes in this fair value were registered under "Gains or (-) losses of assets and liabilities held for trading, net" of the income statement.
+During 2020 the Group held assets and/or liabilities classified in this category, corresponding exclusively to derivative instruments that do not meet the requirements to be considered accounting hedges.
+During 2019 it did not hold financial assets and/or liabilities held for trading.
+Changes in this fair value are recorded under "Gains or (-) losses on assets and liabilities held for trading, net" in the income statement.